Resize an Image for Email

 - Click "File" > "Save As."

-- Name the file and from the "Save as Type" drop-down menu, select "JPEG File Exchange Format."
+- Name the file > From the "Save as Type" drop-down menu, select "JPEG File Exchange Format."

 - Click [Save].
 If a dialog box appears, select [Current Slide Only].

-If your computer is running Windows 7, the new version of Paint has an image resize feature that works well and is reliable.
+If your computer is running Windows 7 or 10, the new version of Paint has an image resize feature that works well and is reliable.

-- In Paint, open the image you want to resize by clicking the Paint drop-down tab > "Open."
+- In Paint, open the image you want to resize by clicking the File drop-down tab > "Open."

 - Under the "Home" tab, click "Resize."

 - To resize according to pixels (we recommend 640 x 480 for email messages), select the "Pixels" radio button and enter the pixels in the boxes.
 Make sure the "Maintain aspect ratio" box is checked, or your image will be distorted.